lxlxlo/composite-devel/data/doc/README.DOCUMENTATION.txt

 3. Translators
 --------------

-To translate documentation for Hydrogen you will need:
+To translate documentation for Composite you will need:

     * To understand XML, and enough DocBook to be dangerous.